iangel11/cse15l-lab-reports/lab3.md

 The second command shows lines in `config.txt` that don't start with a #, which are used for comments.

 ### Option 3: `-n`
-#### TThis option displays the line number in the file where each match is found.
+#### This option displays the line number in the file where each match is found.

     grep -n "error" ./technical/logs/error_line.txt
     grep -n "quit" ./technical/config/server.cfg